 - Completed background checks will appear in SOARS as “Background Check” and are effective for 24 months.

 - US Sailing will cover the $25 fee for background checks for certified race officials and candidates.

 - At this time, US Sailing is unable to accept the results of background checks from other providers.

 (Please note that items 9-13 under "Individual/Position Specific Searches" in the Search Components document do not apply to race officials.)

-First time candidates for a race official certification must complete the background check process before submitting an application.
+First time candidates for a race official certification must complete the background check process before certification is granted.

 When an official's background check is due for renewal at the end of the 24-month period, he or she will receive an email from Hire Image with directions for initiating a new check.
 The email will say that it is from US Sailing - Race Officials, but it will originate from <email@example.com>.